gators.data_cleaning package#

 Bases:

-BaseModel,BaseEstimator,TransformerMixinReplaces values in specified columns.
+gators.transformer._base_transformer._BaseTransformerReplaces values in specified columns.

 - Parameters:

-to_replace (Dict[str, Dict[str, any]]) – Nested dictionary specifying replacement mappings.
+to_replace (dict[str, dict[str, any]]) – Nested dictionary specifying replacement mappings.
 Outer keys are column names, inner dictionaries map old values to new values.

 inplace (bool, default=True) – If True, replace values in the original columns.
 If False, create new columns with suffix ‘__replace’.